Table of Contents

 I have a blog post on litter boxes: 7 Tips to Choose a Litter Box

-If you find a tipped ear, this cat has most probably been trapped, neutered , and released back to the area where it was trapped.
+If you find a tipped ear, this cat is most probably a cat that has been trapped, neutered , and released back to the area where it was trapped.
+The tipped ear identifies the cat as such so that if trapped again, the cat will not undergo the medical procedures a second time.

 Alley Cat Allies is an organization that offers information and resources about the TNR program.